Anon-Planet/thgtoa/guide.md

 ### Getting used to using better passwords:

-See [Appendix A2: Guidelines for passwords and passphrases].
+See [Appendix A2: Guidelines for passwords and passphrases:].

 ### Getting an anonymous Phone number: